FireflyMigration/firefly-doc/02-Development/03-Articles/01-Further-Learning/40-Pocos-Xml-and-WebServices/05-Creating-POCOs-based-on-Database-Values.md

     SaveXml(o, @"c:\temp\orders.xml");
 }
 ```
-Adding the data from Order_Details to the OrderPoco
+* Adding the data from the Order_Details table to the OrderPoco
 ```csdiff
 private void DemoWriteXml()
 {